Dikki-FA/data-science-2026/README.md

 ---

 > *"Data is the new oil, but like oil, it needs to be refined to be useful."*
-> Repository ini adalah bukti nyata dari proses 'pemurnian' data yang saya pelajari selama tujuh pertemuan pertama mata kuliah Data Science.
+> Repository ini adalah bukti nyata dari proses 'pemurnian' data yang saya pelajari selama menempuh mata kuliah Data Science.